Nakerdev/envios-canarios/README.md

 <a name="webapp-backend"/>
 ### BackEnd

-To run the WebAppApi for devel propouse you should go to `/scripts/devel` directory and execute the `run-web-app-api.sh` script. **CANARY_DELIVERIES_HOME** enviroment var is needed to execute the script, see the Requirements sections for more info.
+To run the WebAppApi for devel propouse you should go to `/scripts/devel` directory and execute the `run-apis.sh` script. **CANARY_DELIVERIES_HOME** enviroment var is needed to execute the script, see the Requirements sections for more info.

-`run-web-app-api.sh` applies the required database migrations automatically.
+`run-apis.sh` applies the required database migrations automatically.

 If the script execution finished successfuly, the Api is running in `http://192.168.2.2`